30 April 2002

 in the IPPs.
 NPPs 7-10 are concerned with identifiers,

 anonymity, transborder data flows and sensitive information.
 Sensitive

 information is defined (section 6) as follows:

 (a) information or an opinion about an individual's:

 (v) philosophical beliefs; or

-(vi) membership of a professional or trade association; or
+(vi) membership of a professional or trade association;